 Vitamin Needs.
 Most classes of horses will meet their vitamin needs by feeding high quality grains and hays.
 Vitamin requirements increase in lactation to the point that it is a good practice to add a vitamin source to grain mixes.
-Even though many commercial mixes have added vitamins at levels to meet needs during lactation, many producers feed a vitamin supplement to lactating mares to ensure vitamin needs are being met.
+Feed suppliers and feed tags should provide information on whether grain mixes have been fortified with vitamins during the feed manufacturing process.
+If not, it is recommended to add a vitamin supplement on-site to the grain mixes for lactating mares.
 Vitamin premixes should contain about a 9 to 1 ratio of Vitamin A to Vitamin D, and about a 3 to 1 ratio of Vitamin D to Vitamin E, and be fed at levels recommended from label directions to ensure proper levels of these vitamins.